 These are sample rates and should be used for comparative purposes only.
 Your quotes may be different.

 Rates are determined based on 2021 Quadrant Information Services data.

-Credit: The following states do not use credit or restrict the use of credit in calculating premiums: California, Hawaii, Maryland, Massachusetts, Michigan Oregon, Utah and Washington.
+Credit: The following states do not use credit or restrict the use of credit in calculating premiums: California, Hawaii, Maryland, Massachusetts, Michigan, Oregon and Utah.